As South Dakota campaigns launch, Thune mulls retirement

 “In politics, it takes a long time to position yourself to be high in influence,” she said.
 “Anyone new coming in would not have that same influence that John currently has.”

 But a Thune retirement could provide a window of opportunity for Democrats, who have seen their numbers and influence wane since Thune unseated Tom Daschle — the Democratic Senate leader at the time — in a close 2004 race.
-While an established official such as Rep. Dusty Johnson or Gov. Kristi Noem might jump into the Senate race if Thune retires, that would create a wide-open race that could split the vote of a divided Republican party.
+While an established official such as Rep. Dusty Johnson or Gov. Kristi Noem might jump into the Senate race if Thune retires, that would create a wide-open race that could split the vote of a divided Republican Party.

 “The Democrats will come up with a good candidate,” said Drey Samuelson, a South Dakota Democratic political strategist.
 “The political world will change if he doesn’t run.”